seppzer0/sql-injection-demo/README.md

 docker run -it --rm --user root -v $(pwd):/app_debug -w /app_debug sql-injection-demo /bin/bash -c "service postgresql start && bash"
 ```

 Keep in mind that you would still need to run `psql -f db.sql` and `python3 cmd.py` commands manually, as a "postgres" user.
-Which can be done using the `su - postgres` command.
+Which can be achieved using the `su - postgres` command.